 Dr. Lucy Santos Green's research explores the role of the school librarian as an instructional designer and partner.
 It examines instructional partnerships between school library professionals and other educators; school librarians as pedagogical and technological leaders; and school librarians as designers of learning environments.

 Green seeks to implement pedagogical practices, design elements and learning environment characteristics that best support student learning and curiosity — regardless of the course setting.
 She integrates student work and assignments that are as immediately relevant and applicable to professional practice as possible.
-Green teaches Library Programming for Children and Young Adults, Children's Materials, and Introduction to the Management of Libraries, Media Centers, and Information Agencies.
+Green teaches Information Technology in School Library Programs and Curricular Role of the School Librarian.

-Green, L. & Johnston, M. (2021).
+Green, L., & Johnston, M. (2022).
 A contextualization of editorial misconduct in the library and information science academic information ecosystem.
-Journal of the Association for Information Science and Technology, 1-16.
-Early online print available»
+Journal of the Association for Information Science and Technology, 73(7), 913-928.

 Green, L., & Green, C. (2020).
 Advocacy is loud and uncomfortable.
 The ALAN Review, Winter 2021.